Pedro-J/repo-game-of-three/game-of-three-player/readme.md

 ## Configurable properties

-- game.player.number [integer] - The player number, it must be 1 or 2.
+- game.player.number [integer] - The player number, it must be 1 or 2. [default 1]
-- game.play.auto [boolean] - Specifies if the players added score has to be from input keybord or selected automatically.
+- game.play.auto [boolean] - Specifies if the players added score has to be from input keybord or selected automatically. [default true]
-- game.maxscore [integer] - The max score allowed to be selected randomly
+- game.maxscore [integer] - The max score allowed to be selected randomly on game start. [default 1000]
-- game.start [boolean] - Send a request to the server to start the game
+- game.keep.play [boolean] - Always a game finishes it calls the server to start a new one each 20s. [default true]

 ## 1 - Dependencies setup